 Phase one construction of the complex will be complete in Fall 2021.

 ETEC will be the largest instructional building on the Uptown Campus.
 Its 40+ labs will house more than 200 full-time faculty and researchers, 100 research and industry partners.

-As many as 800 students will work in its 20 classrooms and teaching labs and other innovative spaces: a decision theater to replicate emergency operations scenarios, a campus makerspace, a visualization development center, science-on-a-sphere room, weather research map rooms and a glass-enclosed weather observation room.
+As many as 800 students will work in its 20 classrooms and teaching labs and other innovative spaces: an emergency preparedness situation room to replicate emergency operations scenarios, a campus makerspace, a visualization development center, science-on-a-sphere room, weather research map rooms and a glass-enclosed weather observation room.

 ETEC aligns with SUNY’s goal to achieve net zero carbon emissions and has received LEED Platinum certification, the highest level awarded by the U.S. Green Building Council for energy-efficient and sustainable buildings.
 A geothermal field of 190 wells and solar panels on the Uptown Campus Podium will ultimately save about 70 percent in energy costs, efficient fixtures reduce water usage by 40 percent, and the site includes green stormwater management including a porous parking lot and a teaching green roof.

 The complex houses:

 - The College of Emergency Preparedness, Homeland Security and Cybersecurity

 - The College of Engineering and Applied Sciences’: Department of Environmental Engineering and Department of Electrical and Computer Engineering (temporarily)